 So what should you be doing instead of feeling intimidated by the complex interplay of shutter speed, aperture and ISO settings?

-The most important feature of the camera is the viewfinder not the knobs.
+The most important feature of the camera is the viewfinder not the knobs and buttons.